-This advanced segment building technique includes/removes users who are in another segment.
+This segment building technique includes/removes users who are in another segment.

-You can use this to create segments based on existing segments, and to create segments with nested AND clauses.
+You can use this to create audiences based on existing segments, and to create segments with nested AND clauses.

 Create Segments Based on Existing Segments